 List closed or open workflow executions

 Use --query to list workflows with SQL like query:

 This will return all open workflows with workflowType as "main.SampleParentWorkflow".

 Signal, cancel, terminate workflow

 Terminating a running workflow execution will record a WorkflowExecutionTerminated event as the closing event in the history.
-No more decision tasks will be scheduled for a terminated workflow execution.
-Canceling a running workflow execution will record a WorkflowExecutionCancelRequested event in the history, and a new decision task will be scheduled.
+No more command tasks will be scheduled for a terminated workflow execution.
+Canceling a running workflow execution will record a WorkflowExecutionCancelRequested event in the history, and a new command task will be scheduled.
 The workflow has a chance to do some clean up work after cancellation.

 Signal, cancel, terminate workflows as a batch job

 Batch job is based on List Workflow Query(--query).
 It supports signal, cancel and terminate as batch job type.
 For terminating workflows as batch job, it will terminate the children recursively.